muratk5n/thirdwave/en/tweets/2021/week5.md

 Chinese media calls the military coup in Myanmar and replacement of officials with army men a 'major cabinet reshuffle'"

 ---

-That part is embarrasing..
-R paper [says](../../2021/01/collapse_of_the_big_bang_and_the_gaseous_sun_robitaille.md#bigbang) they most likely measured Earth's own (nearby) oceans and mistook that for the Big Bang.
-D'oh!

-"If they did not measure the radiation from Big Bang what did they measure?"

----